cowrie/cowrie/INSTALL.md

 ### Step 7: Install Cowrie configurations file
 The configuration for Cowrie is stored in cowrie.cfg.dist and cowrie.cfg.
-Both files are read on startup, where entries from cowrie.cfg take precedence.
+Both files are combined on startup, where entries from cowrie.cfg take precedence.
 The .dist file can be overwritten by upgrades, cowrie.cfg will not be touched.
 To run with a standard configuration, there is no need to change anything.
 The version below